 Don’t Use Harsh Products:

 Try to limit the use of harsh products like soaps or cleansers right after tanning.
 Your skin is sensitive after the session, and an artificial product might hamper it.
 Avoid using soap with artificial fragrance or ingredients and opt for a natural soap instead.
+Check out our article – best after tanning body washes after spray tan.

 Skip Exfoliating and Shaving: